deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17897/index.md

 ![](charts/charts_8_0.png "🔼 Figure 9: Left: Distribution of eigenvalues for the value vectors in the first layer of ResFormer and Transformer.
 Right: Maximum eigenvalue for each layer of ResFormer and Transformer.")

-> 🔼 The chart visualizes the distribution and maximum values of eigenvalues for value vectors in the first layer and across all layers of ResFormer and Transformer models, comparing their representational capacity.
+> 🔼 The chart displays the distribution and maximum values of eigenvalues for value vectors in the first layer of ResFormer and Transformer models, illustrating differences in their representational capacity across layers.
 > <details>
 > <summary>read the caption</summary>
 > Figure 9: Left: Distribution of eigenvalues for the value vectors in the first layer of ResFormer and Transformer.
 Right: Maximum eigenvalue for each layer of ResFormer and Transformer.